• About

 • Rich, chocolatey, and fruity.
 The crunchy chocolate cookie crust is topped with a thin layer of chocolate ganache.
 Thick homemade cherry filling - with a splash of Kirsch (cherry liqueur) to intensify the flavor - is spread on top of the ganache, and fresh whipped cream finishes it off.

-• No-bake pie that is easy to assemble, ready in 40 minutes, and beautiful enough to be a showstopper.
+• No-bake pie that is easy to assemble and beautiful enough to be a showstopper.

 • Crunchy, silky, and creamy chocolate-cherry dessert